nv-morpheus/Morpheus/docs/source/basics/building_a_pipeline.md

   - Reads from a local file into the Pipeline
   - Supports JSON lines format
   - All lines are read at the start and queued into the pipeline at one time.
 Useful for performance testing.
-  - Refer to `morpheus.pipeline.input.from_file.FileSourceStage` for more information
+  - Refer to `morpheus.stages.input.file_source_stage.FileSourceStage` for more information
 * `from-kafka`
   - Pulls messages from a Kafka cluster into the Pipeline
   - Kafka cluster can be remote or local
-  - Refer to `morpheus.pipeline.input.from_kafka.KafkaSourceStage` for more information
+  - Refer to `morpheus.stages.input.kafka_source_stage.KafkaSourceStage` for more information

 ## Stages